 Project Support Officer

-Lauren it ICAT’s Project Support Officer and is currently providing a maternity cover for the Project Officer, managing grant and procurement operations as well as ICAT’s M&E framework.
+Lauren is ICAT’s Project Support Officer and is supporting grant and procurement operations as well as ICAT’s M&E framework.

 Prior to ICAT, Lauren worked as a teaching assistant at the Lund University Centre for Sustainability Studies, where she completed her Master of Environmental and Sustainability Science.